Rhode Island Recording Laws: Consent Rules and Penalties

 Yes, you can record medical appointments you attend.
 This can be helpful for:

-- Remembering complex medical instructions
+- Remembering complex medical instructions or treatment plans

 - Documenting informed consent discussions

-- Having a record of diagnoses
+- Having a record of diagnoses and prognoses

 - Sharing information with family caregivers

-Can I Record DHS Workers?
+Can I Record DHS or DCYF Workers?

 Can I Record My Ex-Spouse or Co-Parent?

-Yes, during conversations you’re part of.
+Yes, during conversations you are part of.
 This is common in custody disputes.
 However:

-- Don’t record your children’s private conversations without being present
+- Do not record your children's private conversations without being present as a participant

-- Don’t use children to secretly record the other parent
+- Do not use children to secretly record the other parent

 Can I Use a Dashcam in Rhode Island?

 Yes.
 Dashcams are legal in Rhode Island.
-There are no specific laws restricting their use, but you should:
+There are no specific state laws restricting their use, but you should:

-- Mount the camera so it doesn’t obstruct your view
+- Mount the camera so it does not obstruct your view of the road

-- Be aware that audio recording follows one-party consent rules
+- Be aware that audio recording follows one-party consent rules (you are a party to conversations in your own vehicle)

-- Check if your insurance offers dashcam discounts
+- Check if your insurance provider offers dashcam discounts

 Using Recordings as Evidence in Rhode Island